-Dr. Xanthe Scharrf is a writer and a journalist with The Fuller Project, a news bureau in Istanbul that covers women’s issues in the Middle East.
-Scharrf is a former scholar at the United States Institute of Peace and the Brookings Institution’s Center for Universal Education, and she is a member of the Council on Foreign Relations.
+Dr. Xanthe Scharff is a writer and a journalist with The Fuller Project, a news bureau in Istanbul that covers women’s issues in the Middle East.
+Scharff is a former scholar at the United States Institute of Peace and the Brookings Institution’s Center for Universal Education, and she is a member of the Council on Foreign Relations.